My recently finished PhD project at the University of Nottingham looked at the ecology and evolution of individual behavioural variation.

 In recent years, it has become clear that differences in individual behaviour occur among many animal species (leading to the ongoing development of the concepts of animal personality, behavioural syndromes, etc.).
-My goal is to frame the study of behavioural variation within and between individuals in a broader evolutionary/ecological context and investigate how it relates to:
+My goal was to frame the study of behavioural variation within and between individuals in a broader evolutionary/ecological context.

 My interests, however, are not limited to this project.
 They’re actually quite broad and include, among others: